mortii/anki-morphs/docs/src/user_guide/usage/generators.md

 The study plan uses the same file order as that displayed in the currently opened table at the bottom of the window.
 This provides more flexibility than relying solely on the alphanumeric values of the file names.

-If I have this table open as I click the `Generate Study Plan` button:
+If I have this table open where I sort based on the `Total Known` column, as I click the `Generate Study Plan` button :

 ![study-plan-order-example-1.png](../../img/study-plan-order-example-1.png)

-Then the study plan will have the files in this order:
+the study plan will have the files in this order:
 1. `Jigokuraku-03.srt`
 2. `Jigokuraku-01.srt`
 3. `Jigokuraku-02.srt`

 > **Note**: the `Total` "file" is artificial and won't be included, nor is its data used in any calculations.

-With this table open:
+With this table open where I sort based on the `Total Unknown` column:

 ![study-plan-order-example-2.png](../../img/study-plan-order-example-2.png)